-The OhioMeansJobs centers of Mahoning and Columbiana Counties are open to the public as of Tuesday June 1.
-Masks and social distrancing are required.
+The OhioMeansJobs centers of Mahoning and Columbiana Counties are open to the public.
+Health and safety guidelines are being observed.
 Services available include: computer access for employment services, job search assistance, interviewing tips and information on job skills training.
+Some workshops are being offered in-person.
 Many services are also available via phone during the hours of 8 a.m. until 4:30. p.m., Monday through Friday.
 In Mahoning County, call 330-965-1787 and in Columbiana County, call 330-420-9675 ext.
 0.

 |Work-Search Requirement Reinstated|

-Beginning the week of May 23, Ohio unemployment benefit recipients will be required to do at least two work-search activities each week that they claim benefits.
+As of the week of May 23, Ohio unemployment benefit recipients are required to do at least two work-search activities each week that they claim benefits.
 Failure to conduct two work-search activities may result in a delay or denial of unemployment benefit claim.
 For details on the work-search requirement, click here.
 For more information on the requirement for self-employed individuals, click here.

 |Unemployment Scam ALERT!|